Herman Miller Embody Review (2026)

 | Chair Weight | 51 lbs |

-| Warranty | 12 years (covers all components, valid for 24/7 use) |
+| Warranty | 12 years (all components, 24/7 use) |

 | Certifications | GREENGUARD Gold, BIFMA level 3, Cradle to Cradle |